Oracle's quarterly results deepen cloud concerns, stock drops

 Smaller, aggressive companies like Salesforce.com Inc and Workday Inc have been offering competitive software and Internet-based products at prices that often undercut Oracle.

-Oracle's meager quarterly results underscore soft spending across the enterprise technology industry.
-Spending could become even more restrained as companies around the world move away from operating their own IT departments in favor of cloud services that cost less, said Summit Research analyst Richard Williams.
+Oracle's meagre quarterly results underscore soft spending across the enterprise technology industry.
+Spending could become even more restrained as companies around the world move away from operating their own IT departments in favour of cloud services that cost less, said Summit Research analyst Richard Williams.

 "As it moves to the cloud, overall tech spending becomes worse than a zero-sum game," Williams said.
 "There's going to be a lot of pain."